-Approve the corporate goals and objectives relevant to the compensation of our CEO, evaluate the CEO's performance in light of those goals and objectives and, either as a Committee or together with the other independent directors (as directed by the Board), determine and approve the CEO's compensation level based on this evaluation.
+• Approve the corporate goals and objectives relevant to the compensation of our CEO, evaluate the CEO's performance in light of those goals and objectives and, either as a Committee or together with the other independent directors (as directed by the Board), determine and approve the CEO's compensation based on this evaluation.

-- Establish policies applicable to the compensation, severance or other remuneration of Cabot's Management Executive Committee, review and approve performance measures and goals under incentive compensation plans applicable to such employees, and approve their salaries, annual short-term and long-term incentive awards, any severance payments and any other remuneration. - Review and approve the aggregate amount of bonuses to be paid to participants in Cabot's annual short-term incentive program. - Administer Cabot's incentive compensation plans, equity-based plans and supplemental benefits arrangements, which includes approving the aggregate number of shares of stock granted under Cabot's long-term incentive program. - Monitor the activities of the Company's Investment Committee. - Review on a periodic basis reports prepared by management of gender-based pay equity at the Company.
+- Establish policies applicable to the compensation, severance or other remuneration of Cabot's Management Executive Committee, review and approve performance measures and goals under incentive compensation plans applicable to such employees, and approve their salaries, annual short-term and long-term incentive awards, any severance payments and any other remuneration. - Review and approve the aggregate amount of bonuses to be paid to participants in Cabot's annual corporate short-term incentive program. - Administer Cabot's incentive compensation plans for members of the Company's Management Executive Committee, equity-based plans and supplemental benefits arrangements, which includes approving the aggregate number of shares of stock granted under Cabot's long-term incentive program. - Monitor the activities of the Company's Investment Committee. - Review on a periodic basis reports prepared by management of pay equity at the Company on the basis of elements of diversity. - Review disclosure describing the Company's human capital resources.

-Important items for fiscal 2020 included assessing the effectiveness of our executive compensation programs and establishing appropriate performance measures and goals under our incentive compensation plans for fiscal 2021, in both cases, particularly in light of the impact of the COVID-19 pandemic on the Company's overall performance in the fiscal year.
-As part of this review, the Committee made a number of refinements in the financial measures and their relative weighting used in the Company's short-term and long-term incentive programs for fiscal 2021 to better reflect the Company's strategy.
-The Committee also reviewed management's detailed assessment of gender-based pay equity at the Company, received regular updates of trends and regulatory developments affecting executive compensation, and assessed the market competitiveness of our executives' compensation.
+Important items for fiscal 2021 included assessing the effectiveness of our executive compensation programs and establishing appropriate performance measures and goals under our incentive compensation plans for fiscal 2022.
+The Committee received regular updates on trends and regulatory developments affecting executive compensation, and assessed the market competitiveness of our executives' compensation.